Pakistani police storm home of former PM Khan, arrest 61

 Law Minister Azam Nazeer Tarar condemned Khan for not turning himself over to police and not appearing in court Saturday despite arriving at the judicial complex gate.
 He accused Khan of using his protesting supporters to avoid indictment.

-Khan’s supporter set two police vehicles and several motorcycles outside the judicial complex on fire while dispersing, according to the law minister.
+Khan’s supporters set two police vehicles and several motorcycles outside the judicial complex on fire while dispersing, according to Tarar.

 Khan, during his road trip to Islamabad, said in a video message that police had broken into his residence in Lahore while his wife was alone at the home.
 He condemned the action and demanded that those responsible be punished.

-Note: This story was corrected to show in the dateline that Lahore is a city in Pakistan, not a city in Islamabad.